Steven A. Mosher, program director

 This course introduces the fundamentals of research in health care, including institutional review boards; qualitative and quantitative methodologies; working with primary and secondary data; health services research; and evaluation studies.
 In addition, students will identify and develop a topic for the senior project in HCA 401 Senior Seminar, undergo a program approval process for the topic, prepare and submit IRB forms as appropriate, and complete drafts of several components of the senior project — the purpose, research question, research methodology, significance to the field of health care administration, and a literature review. *Prerequisite: INT 222.

 310 Health Care Strategic Management (3 s.h.)
 (O)

 Course focuses on a variety of methods utilized in the organization of health care facilities and the delivery of services.
 The nature of planning is analyzed with particular attention paid to health policy, strategic thinking and management, including internal and external environmental assessments.
 Organizational behavior is analyzed in depth including leadership aspects.
 Course focuses on managing change, as seen in health reform efforts, the influence of payment systems, and technological and scientific innovations.
-Case studies used extensively.
+Case study methodology used.
 Alternate years.

 320 Economics and Finance of Health Care Systems (3 s.h.)

 Investigation of the factors and forces at work in setting health care costs and impacts of those costs.
 Analysis of demand and supply concerns, reimbursement systems, insurance, Medicare, Medicaid, governmental regulations, legal issues, accessibility, budgeting processes and planning, and human resources concerns.
 Health care financial management tools and techniques are presented and used.
 Cross listed as ECON 320. *Prerequisites: ECON 101 and BUAD 208.
 Alternate years.

 330 Issues in Health Care Finance (3 s.h.)